gkichaev/PAINTOR_V2.1/README.md

 This will create an executable "PAINTOR".
 Sample data is provided with the package.
 To test that the installation worked properly, type:

-`$ ./PAINTOR -input SampleData/input.files -in SampleData/ -out SampleData/ -Zhead Zscore.p1,Zscore.p2,Zscore.p3 -LDname LD.p1,LD.p2,LD.p3 -c 2 -annotations Coding,DHS
+`$ ./PAINTOR -input SampleData/input.files -in SampleData/ -out SampleData/ -Zhead Zscore.p1,Zscore.p2,Zscore.p3 -LDname LD.p1,LD.p2,LD.p3 -c 2 -annotations Coding,DHS i`

 If everything worked correctly the final log-likelihod should be: `-2129.21235`

 For quick start simply type:

-`$ ./PAINTOR
+`$ ./PAINTOR`

 For detailed information on input files and command line flags see the user manual provided.